 Divinity War Worlds: Atlantis

 Catastrophic climate change has left the surface of the planet Atlantis underwater, forever.
 As the Atlanteans’ grasp of electricity and magnetism reached the level of mid-twentieth century Earth, their use of carbon-based resources created a runaway global warming event.
 Surrounded by a tide of rising water, Atlanteans built increasingly larger and taller structures.
 After hundreds of years battling rising water, they resorted to genetic engineering.

 Atlanteans are air-breathing mammals.
 However, their genetic alterations allow them survive in the shallow seas that were once home to their grand civilization.
 Bubble kelp generates enough oxygen at night to keep a sleeping Atlantean breathing until morning.
-Bubble kelp absorb solar energy in the day, storing it in the form of a chemical intermediary, then it harvests carbon dioxide from an Atlantean's breath to complete the photosynthetic process.
+Bubble kelp absorbs solar energy in the day and then it harvests carbon dioxide from an Atlantean's breath to complete the photosynthetic process.
 The unique co-adaptation makes the species interdependent for survival.
 Atlanteans will pipe air into underground rooms for tasks such as forge work.
 Otherwise, they keep to the water.